ksruprec/heirloom-goods/README.md

   4. Retrieve the product names and prices of all products ordered by the customer with first name "Bugs" and last name "Bunny"

 ### Part II: Front-End Website
-Your e-commerce website should be structured using HTML, designed using CSS/Bootstrap, and made functional via vanilla JavaScript.
-This website should feature multiple pages, which should include:
+My e-commerce website was structured using HTML, designed using CSS/Bootstrap, and made functional via vanilla JavaScript.
+This website features multiple pages, including:
 - **Home page** (index.html)
-  - This page should show just a basic intro and other common basic home page content
+  - This page shows a basic intro and other common basic home page content
 - **Category pages**
-  - There should be a separate page for each of the various product categories (e.g. "Home", "Kitchen", "Bed & Bath", "Office", etc...)
+  - A separate page for each of the various product categories (e.g. "Decor", "Kitchen", "Bed", & "Bath")
   - These pages should show various (at least 3 per category) products with images, names, and prices.
     - NOTE: You can hard code these products for each page.
 You do not need to make it dynamic (i.e. do not need to use JavaScript to present product information)
-  - These pages should allow users to add products to their virtual shopping cart
+  - These pages allow users to add products to their virtual shopping cart
 - **Shopping Cart page**
-  - This page should show all of the items that were added to the user's shopping cart
+  - This page shows all of the items that were added to the user's shopping cart using local storage

-Additionally, your site should:
+Additionally, my site includes:
-  - Include appropriate site navigation between all pages
+  - Site navigation between all pages
-  - Include some basic styling using CSS
+  - Basic styling using CSS
-    - BONUS: Include some Bootstrap components (other than Button)
+    - Bootstrap navbar component
   - Implement shopping cart functionality using JavaScript and persist data using your browser's localStorage object.
+    - Aggregates total price of all items in shopping cart
-    - NOTE: You do not need to worry about showing item quantities, removing items, or anything else really, other than just displaying items that were added to the cart
+    - NOTE: functionality I would like to add in the future is showing item quantities, removing items from cart, etc.
-    - BONUS: Include aggregated quantities and total price of shopping cart items

-All website files should be placed within the "website/" folder.